-The challenge is that Amazon is a large corporation and has been denying liability in car accidents cases.
+The challenge is that Amazon is a large corporation and has been denying liability in car accident cases.
 Current lawsuits before the courts are looking at the close ways Amazon controls deliveries by DSPs, even sending texts when drivers fall behind schedules or requiring drivers to take specific toll roads.

 Attorneys have argued that such control suggests Amazon, whether it hires contractors or not, controls the operations from afar and is liable.
 The courts will decide on this and other arguments currently being explored.

 What Are Some Reasons to Sue for an Amazon Truck Accident?

 Being in a car accident with an Amazon delivery vehicle can be life-changing.
 Drivers, car passengers, and pedestrians impacted by Amazon car accidents may suffer serious injuries, including: